cdhunt/dagger/sdk/powershell/README.md

 \- or -

-Run `Install-Module -Name Dagger` to get the lasted published version from [owershellgallery.com](https://www.powershellgallery.com/packages/Dagger/0.0.4).
+Run `Install-Module -Name Dagger` to get the lasted published version from [powershellgallery.com](https://www.powershellgallery.com/packages/Dagger/0.0.4).
 The Dagger binaries are packaged with the module so no external dependencies are necessary.
+Run `Import-Module Dagger`.

+When the module is loaded, it will start up the `dagger-engine-session` binary for your platform.
+If the process stops unexpectedly, you can run `Import-Module Dagger -Force` to restart the service.

 ## Examples